diegob1212/BIManalyst_g_24/A3/README.md

 - Compliance status (PASS, FAIL, or UNKNOWN)
 - Explanation of the classification

+5. Optional : we can add csv file to have all the information
 # Advanced Building Design
 ## What Advanced Building Design Stage (A, B, C or D) would your tool be useful?
 The tool is primarily used during Stage B (Design) and Stage C (Validation) of the Advanced Building Design process,